coffeyxyz/expr-fix/README.md

 # xpr-fix

-Convert mathematical expressions between prefix, infix, and postfix.
+Parsers for prefix, infix, and postfix mathematical expressions.

 ## License